aclements/sv6/README.md

-You can also boot a Linux kernel into a pure sv6 user-space!  `make HW=linux` also builds `o.linux/initramfs`, which is a Linux initramfs file system containing an sv6 init, sh, and everything else (sorry, no `ls`).
+You can also boot a Linux kernel into a pure sv6 user-space!  `make HW=linux` also builds `o.linux/initramfs`, which is a Linux initramfs file system containing an sv6 init, sh, ls, and everything else.
 You can boot this on a real machine, or run a super-lightweight Linux VM in QEMU using

     make HW=linux KERN=path/to/Linux/bzImage/or/vmlinuz qemu